Senior Pet Care: A Comprehensive Guide to Supporting Your Aging CompanionWhen To Euthanize a Dog With End-Stage Liver Failure

 Early and middle-stage liver disease in dogs can be managed with the right treatments, and your dog may still enjoy a good quality of life.
 When the disease has progressed to the third stage, and your dog’s symptoms are no longer manageable, your veterinarian will likely suggest relieving suffering with euthanasia.

 Knowing when it’s the right time to say goodbye is hard.
-This can be further complicated when the disease has been progressing for some time and changes in quality of life are gradual.
-None of us want to feel like we’ve said goodbye to a beloved pet too early, nor that we have waited too long.
+This can be further complicated when the disease has progressed for some time and changes in quality of life are gradual.
+None of us wants to feel like we’ve said goodbye to a beloved pet too early, nor have we waited too long.
 This tension can often feel like a tightrope walk.

 It’s easy to lose sight of changes in quality of life when taking care of a dog with a chronic disease.
 One tool that can help you is our quality of life assessment, which objectively measures your pet’s quality of life.
 The questionnaire enables you to assess your pet's overall comfort and happiness.
 It includes questions about your dog’s eating and drinking habits, signs of pain, and participation in daily activities.